 “Safe” to Disenchant Legendaries from The Witchwood Set

-Blackhowl Gunspire – This card would need Taunt in order to be viable.
+Blackhowl Gunspire – This card would at least need to have Taunt in order to be viable.
 While it has a powerful combo with Warpath, you can’t really do it immediately – you have to wait a turn, which basically means that you give your opponent time to either clear or Silence it.
 You can Recruit it from Woecleaver and then have rest of the mana to combo it, but even then it’s only alright – there are simply better cards you can Recruit (including Rotface, summoning a random Legendary is generally better than dealing 3 random damage).
 It’s a fun card, but it just doesn’t work.

 Duskfallen Aviana – While playing a big minion or Ultimate Infestation for 0 mana definitely sounds tempting, the issue with this card is that you give your opponent a chance to do it first.
 It’s pretty easy for them to first play the highest cost card in their hand and then answer this card.
 Playing Duskfallen Aviana will most likely swing the tempo heavily, but in your opponent’s favor.

-Face Collector – He only fits into Tess Greymane decks, which are already off-meta, and even in those decks he’s a rare choice.
+Face Collector – He only fits into Tess Greymane decks, which are already completely off-meta, and even in those decks he’s a rare choice.
 It’s a nice source of extra value, and if you play those Legendaries from other classes, getting them back with Tess is always nice.
 But the card is just too slow for Rogue class – paying 3 mana for a 2/2 body is not great, and the random Legendaries might be pretty useless.
 Tess decks also rarely suffer from the lack of value.
 It’s not the worst card in the game, but if it’s not even necessary in the archetype it was meant to be played, then what can you do with it?